 Time Horizon: The length of time an investor has to commit to achieving an objective.
 There can be different time horizons for varying objectives.
 A retirement plan would be a long term plan vs an education plan which might only be 18 years or less.

 Taxation: Investing in a mix of asset classes will have varying tax consequences.
-Both Betsy and Carien have years of experience in personal tax planning and preparation and we integrate this with your investment plan.
+Both Matt and Carien have years of experience in personal tax planning and preparation and we integrate this with your investment plan.
 As it is what you get to keep as much as what you make on your portfolio that creates your future lifestyle.